sido-meet/D-Schema/README.md

   - Develop the generator for the detailed MAC-SQL format.
 - [x] **Phase 3: M-Schema**
   - Develop the generator for the compact M-Schema format.
+- [ ] **Phase 4: AI-Powered Schema Enrichment**
+  - Implement an `AIEnricher` module to intelligently enhance schema details.
+  - **Column Comment Generation**: Automatically generate comments for columns where they are missing, using column name, type, and data samples as context for an LLM.
+  - **Name Clarification**: For tables or columns with ambiguous or abbreviated names (e.g., `cust_ord_dtl`), use an LLM to infer and generate a natural language explanation of its likely business purpose.
+- [ ] **Phase 5: Advanced Features & Integrations**
+  - **Relationship Inference**: Detect and suggest potential relationships between tables that lack formal foreign key constraints.
+  - **Data Anonymization**: Add an option to anonymize sensitive data found in column samples.
+  - **New Export Formats**: Extend generation to support formats like JSON Schema, GraphQL Schema, or Graphviz visualization.

 ## Contributing